It’s alright to be different…

 Especially when you’re from the same family

 Hi!
 This is Rosalind and Keith.
-We’re brother and sister, and we’re so happy you found your way to the radio station!
+We’re siblings, and we’re so happy you found your way to the radio station!
 Just a bit about us:

 It’s Okay to be Different

 Keith was always a Smooth Jazz aficionado, and pure soul.
-Keith turned his love for music into a business at fifteen years of age, becoming a DJ in local Milwaukee clubs and radio stations.
+Keith turned his love for music into a business when he was fifteen years old, becoming a DJ in Milwaukee clubs and radio stations.
 Keith went on to hold the positions of Program and Music Director at small to medium market radio stations in the Midwest, and throughout the South.
 Although Keith is still active as a DJ in the St. Louis area, the experience he brings to ReedRADIO.com more than qualifies him to be at the helm of the station’s music production.